kpalang/mirth-plugin-guide/Readme.md

 You don't have to touch anything else for now.

-Now let's run `mvn clean package` to make sure our plugin builds properly.
-You should see `distribution/target/sampleplugin.zip` pop up.
+Now let's run `./build.sh` to make sure our plugin builds properly.
+You should see `sampleplugin.zip` pop up in your project root.
 Take a peek inside to get an idea of what the archive will look like.
 I'm not going to cover it here.

-After all this initial tweaking I've come to a state as in [this commit](https://github.com/kpalang/mirth-sample-plugin/tree/d3b36ea63a893332f6e0eda5283d88f00e8dc25c) (_I modified some other stuff aswell but that's unimportant right now..._).</br> **NOTE:** Your current state may differ a bit depending on when you clone the repository.
+After all this initial tweaking I've come to a state as in [this commit](https://github.com/kpalang/mirth-sample-plugin/tree/7909312d3586c476102ae8a3e868b30acafe4646).</br> **NOTE:** Your current state may differ a bit depending on when you clone the repository.

 ---